aprilprchal/CSC210_F20/labs/Lab1_Accounts/README.md

 - Account.java : The base class for bank accounts.
 - Credit.java : The interface for a credit account (e.g. credit card)
 - Debit.java : The interface for a debit account (e.g. checking account)
-- TestLab0.java : The class that provides main(), the entry point for execution.
+- Main.java : The class that provides main(), the entry point for execution.

 <hr>

 Assessment:

-Complete the following to earn up to a C
 - 20% : complete, compiles, and executes without throwing exception
 - 10% : javadocs
 - 25% : `class Checking` requirements